ralphbean/threebean-blog/_posts/0081-new-fedora-tagger.rst

 title: The New Fedora Tagger
 ---

-Last week the infrastructure team launched a new version of the `Fedora Tagger
+Last week the infrastructure team launched a new version of `Fedora Tagger
 <https://apps.fedoraproject.org/tagger/>`_.
 It is a webapp that allows
 users to upvote/downvote tags on packages as well as rate packages themselves.
 The data ends up getting pulled into yum repo metadata by the bodhi masher